-Elizabeth Franklin, LGSW, ACSW
+Elizabeth Franklin, PhD, MSW

 Elizabeth was formerly Director of Policy and Engagement at the George Washington University Cancer Institute where she worked at both the macro level, developing and implementing the Institute’s policy agenda, and at the micro level, working with the patient-centered care team to ensure that all patients had access to high-quality, timely cancer care.
 Previously, Elizabeth was Senior Director of Policy and Advocacy with the Prevent Cancer Foundation as well as Special Assistant to the Chief Executive Officer at the headquarters of the National Association of Social Workers.

-Senior Director, Policy & Advocacy
+Senior Director of Policy and Advocacy